Understanding speed performance on the nbn

 Some of these factors are managed by retail service providers like Telstra.
 Others are designed and controlled by nbn co.
 Where customers place their Wi-Fi modem and how they use the internet also play a significant part.

 Today we’ve introduced a guide that we hope will help customers understand the factors that influence their internet speeds on the nbn.
-It can be accessed here.
 It includes some tips when planning the setup of nbn equipment and is part of our pledge to provide our customers with better information about nbn speeds and to help them get the best out of their nbn service.

 For our part, we are working to provide the best possible speed performance on the nbn.
 To do this we actively monitor and manage our capacity on the nbn network to ensure we have the right level of bandwidth to support customer speeds.